watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-support/README.md

 1. Under `Settings`:
     - To enable username/password auth, toggle `Password access` to `Enabled`.
 (Not recommended)
     - To enable API token authentication (API Key), toggle `Token access` to `Enabled`, and click `Add API token`.
 Note that you will need to append `/token` to the end of your username (email) if you are using this option.
 (Recommended)
-1. You will now be able to use `{your_email}/token` and the generated `API token` to hit Zendesk's API.
+1. You will now be able to use `{your_email}/token` and the generated `API token` to hit Zendesk's API, where `your_email` is the email of your verified (or unverified) user.
 You should use these credentials when adding your custom extension to your assistant.

 ![Create API Key](./assets/create-api-key.gif)<br>

 ## (Semi-Optional) Add End Users